 Campuses

-Residential status: Any Australian citizen, Australian permanent resident or New Zealand citizen can now enrol in a Free TAFE course or government-subsidised training regardless of their prior skills and qualifications.
+Residential status: Any Australian citizen, Australian permanent resident or New Zealand citizen is eligible for a Free TAFE in Victoria.

 Previous qualification: You can do your first Free TAFE course no matter what qualifications you already hold.
 This applies to all qualifications - whether they be through TAFE or university.
 This is because the 'upskilling rule' has been removed.

-This is because the 'once-in-a-lifetime limit' for Free TAFE has now been removed for priority pathways.
+This is because the 'once-in-a-lifetime limit' requirement for Free TAFE has now been removed for Priority Pathways.

 Students whose only Free TAFE fee waiver was under JobTrainer can also do another Free TAFE course, either in a pathway or non-pathway program.